litixsoft/baboon/README.md

 as you will not able to start the task easily run over.

 ## Running tests
-You can run all tests and jshint with:
+You can run all unit tests, e2e tests and jshint with:

     $ grunt test

-You can run jshint linter only without unit tests:
+You can run jshint linter only without unit and e2e tests:

     $ grunt lint

+You can run unit tests only without jshint and e2e tests:

+    $ grunt unit

+You can run e2e tests only without unit and jshint tests:

+    $ grunt e2e

+Jshint and unit tests run with source files, e2e tests run with debug build.
+You can run e2e in release mode.

+    $ grunt e2e:release

+You can run complete test in release mode

+    $ grunt test:release

+Tests are aborted with error.
+If the tests are made despite errors on, you use the --force option.
+This is especially useful when Jshint still reports errors but you will still execute its e2e tests.

+    $ grunt test --force

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](http://gruntjs.com/).